nordic-institute/REST-adapter-service/README.md

 Rest Adapter Service tries to load configuration files from the following locations, in the following order.

-If the listed directory exists, all configuration files need to exist in that directory, otherwise an error occurs.
+If a matching directory exists, all configuration files need to exist in that directory, otherwise an error occurs.
 Configuration directory scanning stops once the first matching directory is located.